Chart Color Schemes

 Dural has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Twenty-five projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Dural Town Centre, New Line Road Upgrade, Hills Shire Council Delivery Program and Operational Plan 2024-2025 Infrastructure Works.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects that could affect this region.
+Notable initiatives include Dural Town Centre, New Line Road Upgrade, and Hills Shire Council Delivery Program and Operational Plan 2024-2025 Infrastructure Works.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.